New Jersey Juvenile Probation: Engagement Events & Youth Success Stories

 Session Type: Workshop

 This interactive workshop offers a fresh perspective on juvenile probation by focusing on successful engagement strategies and heartening success stories.
 In a field often shadowed by challenges, this session highlights the transformative work being done to support youth in their journey towards positive change.
-Five innovative venues will showcase their approaches to fostering engagement with youth and families throughout the juvenile probation process.
+Four innovative venues will showcase their approaches to fostering engagement with youth and families throughout the juvenile probation process.
 Discover how these counties cultivate positive relationships, create supportive environments, and implement impactful programs designed to nurture growth and development.
 This is a rare opportunity to focus on the uplifting and constructive side of juvenile probation, encouraging a renewed commitment to nurturing the potential of every youth in the system.
 Join us to explore these transformative practices and leave empowered with new ideas to enhance your approach to juvenile probation, making a lasting impact on the communities you serve.

 SESSION PRESENTERS